bytescale/bytescale-upload-widget/README.md

 ## 🚀 Working Example — Copy, Paste & Run:

-This example provides a file & image uploader widget, with a JavaScript callback for your uploaded file URLs.
+The following example provides a file & image uploader widget, with a JavaScript callback for your uploaded files.

-Files are hosted on [Upload.io](https://upload.io): a file upload platform, designed for web apps.
+Files are conveniently hosted on [Upload.io](https://upload.io): a powerful file upload platform for web apps.

 Give it a try!